 Staff are familiar with guidance from the Local Safeguarding Children Board.
 Club Excel's procedures reflect the guidance in Working Together to Safeguard Children (2013) and staff are familiar with the What To Do If You're Worried A Child Is Being Abused flowchart from this document.

-If a member of staff is concerned about any physical changes to a child, such as marks, bruises, soreness etc, they will inform the manager or Club Excel's designated child protection officer immediately.
+If a member of staff is concerned about any physical changes to a child, such as marks, bruises, soreness etc, they will inform the manager or Club Excel's Designated Safeguarding Lead immediately.
 The procedures set out in the Safeguarding Children policy will be implemented.

 Should a child become unhappy about being cared for by a particular member of staff, the manager will investigate and record any findings.
 These will be discussed with the child's parents or carers in order to resolve the issue.
 If necessary, the manager will seek advice from outside agencies.